 During 2020, we consolidated our two master leases with an operator into one combined master lease and agreed to abate \$0.7 million of rent and allow the operator to defer rent as needed through March 31, 2021.
 The combined master lease covering 12 assisted living communities with a total of 625 units, was amended during 2021 and 2022 to extend the rent deferral period through April 30, 2022.
-The operator deferred rent of \$2.1 million during the six months ended June 30, 2022.
-Subsequent to June 30, 2022, we terminated the master lease and transitioned the communities to an existing operator.
+The operator deferred rent of \$2.1 million during the nine months ended September 30, 2022.
+During the third quarter of 2022, we terminated the master lease and transitioned the communities to an existing operator.
 In connection with the lease termination, we abated rent for June 2022 and have forgiven the former operator's \$7.1 million outstanding unaccrued deferred rent balance.
-Subsequent to June 30, 2022, we paid the former operator a \$0.5 million lease termination fee in exchange for cooperation and assistance in facilitating an orderly transition.
-The transition of the communities will be pursuant to a new two-year master lease with zero rent for the first four months.
+Additionally, we paid the former operator a \$0.5 million lease termination fee in exchange for cooperation and assistance in facilitating an orderly transition.

+The transition of the communities was pursuant to a new two-year master lease with zero rent for the first four months.
 Thereafter, cash rent will be based on mutually agreed upon fair market rent.
 In connection with the new lease, we paid the new operator a \$0.4 million lease incentive payment which will be amortized as a yield adjustment to rental income over the two-year lease term.

 Additionally, we agreed to defer \$0.2 million of the \$0.4 million monthly contractual rent for August and September of 2022 from a lessee that operates eight assisted living communities under a master lease.
 The operator requested rent assistance due to protracted lease-up of their portfolio during COVID.
 We anticipate they will be able to repay the total \$0.3 million of deferred rent in 2023, upon receipt of additional stimulus funds from the Employee Retention Credit program.
-This operator is current on rent through July 2022.
+This operator paid its full October 2022 rent.

-Also, we provided \$0.2 million of abated rent in July 2022 and agreed to provide rent abatements up to \$0.2 million for each of August and September of 2022 to an operator pursuant to a master lease covering two assisted living communities.
+Also, we provided \$0.7 million of abated rent during the third quarter of 2022 to an operator pursuant to a master lease covering two assisted living communities.
 We are evaluating options for these communities.